kaydenireland/GitHubStats/top_langs/README.md

 # Github Top Language Tool

 Made for anyone who uses Github.
-This tool allows the lookup of a user and his top languages used in repos.
+This tool allows the lookup of a user and his top languages used in repos or gists.
 This data can be exported to a json file or as a graph.

 ## Settings Usage